renatocaliari/contornos/docs/en/questions.md

    - by **strategies** of the larger product/service contorno
      - examples: "Custom content per member"; "Members connected to at least one other member on the platform"; "Products found on first search attempt"; etc)
      - that is, create specialized contornos for each strategy of the larger product contorno.
+   - by sides or actors of a marketplace
-   - based on **complexity** of the scope
+   - based on **complexity** of scopes
+   - based on **dependence** between scopes
    - based on **modularization** of technological services
-- Geenral:
+- General:
    - ["Organizational Network Analysis"](https://www2.deloitte.com/us/en/pages/human-capital/articles/organizational-network-analysis.html) and look at the kind of connections that currently exist.
    - Mapping [process and value stream](#refer%C3%AAncias-over-process-mapping) of the larger contorno in relation to the organization's reason for existence.
    - Mapping of activities that people currently perform and [convert to responsibilities](#defini%C3%A7%C3%A3o-de-responsibilities).
 After that, define the contornos and all their attributes.

-_(*)Intention can be understood as a job from "Jobs To Be Done", purpose from "Fit For Purpose", towers and patterns from Indi Young's Mental Model diagram, etc.
+_(*)Intention can be understood as a Jobs To Be Done job, purpose of Fit For Purpose, by "tower" or "mental space" from Indi Young's Mental Model diagram, etc._
 If interested, refer to materials such as [Team Topologies](https://www.amazon.com/Team-Topologies-Organizing-Business-Technology-ebook/dp/B07NSF94PC), [Fit For Purpose](https://www. amazon.com/Fit-Purpose-Businesses-Satisfy-Customers/dp/0985305118) and [Jobs To Be Done](https://medium.com/tentaculus/jobs-to-be-done-parte-1-42bfdf4875c8) ._